simonerom/iotex-docs/docs/misc.md

 ## Action Injector

-Action injector is a simulation tool to simulate action traffic by injecting random actions to gateway node.
+Action injector is a simulation tool to simulate action traffic by injecting random actions to the gateway node.

 ```
 inject actions [options : -m] (default:random).